Mastermind of last year's multi-crore Gurugram heist arrested | Law-Order

 - India

-Gangster Vikas Lagarpuria, the alleged mastermind of a multi-crore heist here last year and accused in cases of murder and extortion, has been arrested at Delhi airport, a special task force official said on Thursday.
+Gangster Vikas Lagarpuria, the alleged mastermind of a multi-crore heist here last year and accused in cases of murder and extortion, was arrested near the Delhi-Gurugram border on Thursday, a top special task force official said.

+B Satheesh Balan, IG of STF, Gurugram, said Lagarpuria was travelling in a cab when he was nabbed.

+Earlier, another official had said that the gangster was arrested from the Delhi airport.

 The suspect hails from Lagarpur village in Haryana's Jhajjar district.
 He has several cases of murder, attempt to murder, robbery, extortion and kidnapping lodged against him in Delhi and Haryana.